-The afternoon of the move, Dad told me he couldn't take her over because he was just too emotional.
-He'd go the next day after she was all settled in.
+The afternoon of the move, Dad told me he couldn’t take her over because he was just too emotional.
+He’d go visit the next day once she was all settled in.

 Dad stood in the doorway, waving goodbye as Mom and I pulled away.
 A few minutes later, we walked in the front door of the memory care unit.
-The activity director came over and whisked Mom off to Karaoke.
+The activity director greeted us and expertly whisked Mom off to karaoke.

 While she was occupied, I got her room all set up and decorated.
-When I walked into the activity center, Mom and the activity director were dancing to Elvis Presley, so I decided to stay for a bit.
-When I tapped her on the shoulder to say goodbye, she was still distracted by all the activity going on around her.
+When I walked into the activity center, Mom and the activity director were dancing to Elvis Presley songs, so I decided to stay and observe for a bit.
+Eventually, I tapped her on the shoulder to say goodbye, but she was still distracted by all the activity going on around her.
 This is how she must have felt dropping me off at school for the first time, I thought.

 The next morning, Dad and I arrived early to see Mom.
-She was already dressed and nicely groomed.
-All the ladies were eating breakfast together, and Mom looked at us without a hint of recognition.
+Miraculously, she was already dressed and well groomed.
+All the ladies were eating breakfast together, and Mom looked at us without a hint of recognition when we entered the dining room.
 I then realized that she had no comprehension whatsoever that she was not at home.

-We walked into the house and Dad said, “I guess she isn't going to come back home, is she?”
+As we walked into the empty house, Dad said, “I guess she isn’t going to come back home, is she?”